RizsimStudiosOfficial/Incredibox-V9CODE-REMBUILD-TEMPLATE-FIX/README.md

 # MAIN QUESTION FOR PORTING V8 CODED MODS TO V9?
 will the !0 or the !1 work?
-The answer to that is yes I think I never tested that but when putting it in the script.min.js file it should work But I highly still recommend putting the app js thru the vercel js site to get a more accurate result!
+The answer to that is yes
+But I highly still recommend putting the app js thru the vercel js site to get a more accurate result!